katsuster/target-6-client/doc/single.md

   * Start by `cntup` command
   * Shoot targets as much as possible
   * Game is finished after 30 seconds
+* Speed shoot
+  * Start by `sshot` command
+  * Shoot all targets as fast as possible (sequence is free)
+  * Shoot stop target at last
+    * Add penalty (+3 secs) for each non-shoot target
+    * Max time is 30 secs
+  * Game is finished after 30 seconds
 * Time attack
   * Start by `tatk` command
-  * Shoot all targets as fast as possible
+  * Shoot highlighted target as fast as possible (sequence is random)
   * Pass the target if 30 seconds past
   * Game is finished after shoot/pass all targets